Anggun: In popular culture

 Anggun became the first Indonesian woman to be immortalized in wax by Madame Tussauds in 2016.
 Located in its Bangkok museum, Anggun's statue joined that of Sukarno, the first President of Indonesia.
+As of 2022, a total of 19 Anggun records have been added by the Indonesian Music Museum for preservation, the seventh most total among musicians from Jakarta.

-A cocktail named after "Anggun" in Bar 228, Hôtel Meurice de Calais, Paris.
-It made of Bacardi rum, mango coulis, coconut milk, and pineapple juice.
+A cocktail named after "Anggun" is served in Bar 228, Hôtel Meurice de Calais, Paris.
+It is made of Bacardi rum, mango coulis, coconut milk, and pineapple juice.